Updated June 19, 2023

 Microsoft Office 2016 learning again plays its smartness with an enhanced OneNote app.
 Here are some of the cool things you can do (across platforms and devices) with OneNote 2016:

-- Take a picture of all that your tutor has captured on the whiteboard with your phone’s camera, and easily integrate/ share this as a OneNote resource.
+- Take a picture of all your tutor has captured on the whiteboard with your phone’s camera, and easily integrate/ share this as a OneNote resource.

 - Use your touch-sensitive Tablet/ PC to quickly scribble or draw something by hand (way faster than typing).